evasilverstein/symmetry-breaking-files/symmetry_breaking_paper_code/README.md

 ## Overview

-This repository provides training and analysis code for studying how breaking the O(d_k) rotational symmetry in transformer attention affects optimization dynamics, particularly for the physics-inspired ECD optimizer.
+This repository provides training and analysis code for studying how breaking the O(d_k) rotational symmetry in transformer attention affects optimization dynamics, particularly for the physics-inspired ECD optimizer as well as SGDM with nonzero initial momentum.

 ### Key Insight